nikhilnayyar002/react-min/readme.md

   ```

 ## Updating the setup

+You should generally update the setup after every release.

-if yoy have made changes to any root files like `wm-config.js`, `webpack.dev.js` etc. that is you made custom changes.
+If you have made changes to any root files like `wm-config.js`, `webpack.dev.js` etc. that is you made custom changes.
 Then run the following command to review changes before overwriting your changes:

 ```
 git merge master --no-ff --no-commit